google/WebFundamentals/src/content/en/updates/2020/08/devtools.md

 ## Issues tab updates {: #issues-tab }

-The Issues banner on the Console panel is now replaced with a regular message.
+The Issues warning bar on the Console panel is now replaced with a regular message.

 ![Issues in console message](/web/updates/images/2020/08/issue-console-msg.png)